-Eating 1 to 2 ounces of chocolate every day may result in some major health benefits.
-But, it’s important to choose the right kind of chocolate – make sure you choose dark chocolate with at least 70% or more cacao/cocoa content.
-The darker the chocolate, the higher amount of key vitamins and minerals like magnesium, manganese, fiber, iron, copper, selenium, phosphorus and potassium.
+And you don’t have to eat massive amounts to reap the rewards.
+Eating just 1 to 2 ounces of chocolate every day may result in some major health benefits.
+But, it’s important to choose the right kind of chocolate.
+Make sure you choose dark chocolate with at least 70% or more cacao/cocoa content.
+The darker the chocolate, the higher amount of key vitamins and minerals.
+These include things like magnesium, manganese, fiber, iron, copper, selenium, phosphorus and potassium.

 Improved Blood Flow